EloiStree/2025_01_01_AsymmetricServerAPIntIID/README.md

 Text on the websocket server are only allowed to authentify.

 ⚠️😅 I use ECC and RSA asymmetric keys for authentication to prevent storing vulnerable data on the server.
-Since I plan to develop ranked esports games in the future, I utilize the same ECC technology used by Ethereum and MetaMask.
+Since I plan to develop ranked esports games in the future, I utilize the same ECC(elliptic curve cryptography) technology used by Ethereum and MetaMask.
 This is an advanced feature but completely optional—you can disable passwords or stick with the classic SHA256 authentication. ⚠️
 _Note: Sometime ECC is best (website), sometime it is RSA (Unity3D) but if you want a authentification where you don't store password you need one of them._